 Most Polish cities have well-developed networks of public transport.
 Depending on a city, they include buses, trams, trolley buses, trains and underground trains.
 It is usually a good idea to buy a longterm ticket, as it's hard to avoid public transport.
 Even if you manage to find accommodation close to the university, its separate faculties or facilities may not be within walking distance.
-Some of the cities have short-time bike rental systems that allow you to take a bike from one place to another.
+More and more cities offer car, bike and scooters rental which helps to travel even faster within the cities.